oneeve8/kobble-data/content/problems.md

 The tutorial slide show has old information such as creating a channel or track using : instead of +

 ### Home Page
-The home page no longer appears when I open Kobble... the one with the video and short intro that
+The home page no longer appears when I open Kobble... the one with the video and short intro that you did.